Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 PHASE-A:

-The Phase-A of distribution is a continuation of Phase-E of accumulation.
+Phase A of distribution is a continuation of Phase E of accumulation.

 -

-PSY -Preliminary Supply, the Composite Operator is now a seller.
+PSY -Preliminary Supply, the Composite Operator is now selling.
 The PSY is where he starts to unload.
-However, retail traders are significantly bullish and the market continues to move up.
+However, retail traders are significantly bullish, and the market continues to move up.
 The volume shows signs of expansion.

 -

-BC -Buying Climax, retail traders buy in panic anticipating a huge rally.
-However, the Composite Operator sells aggressively, and the market tops.
-At this exact point, good news may be released.
-The volume tops, even close to record highs.
+BC -Buying Climax, retail traders buy in panic, anticipating a huge rally.
+However, the Composite Operator aggressively sells, and the market tops.
+At this point, very positive news may be released, while volume peaks, sometimes near record highs.

 -

-AR — automatic reaction, as there is a lot of supply but no new demand, the price breaks to the downside.
+AR — automatic reaction, as there is a lot of supply and limited demand, the price breaks to the downside.
 Depending on the extent of the previous uptrend, this automatic reaction can be quite brutal.
-Volume is lower than BC, but it is still significant.
+Volume is lower than the Buying Climax (BC), but it remains significant.

 -

 ST -Secondary Test, the price makes a final attempt to create a new high.
-Volatility and volume decrease as the price approaches the point of BC.
+Volatility and volume decline as the price nears the Buying Climax (BC).

 PHASE-B: